TERMITE CONTROL

 Identifying a termite infestation early on can save you from substantial damage and costly repairs.
 Here are some signs to watch out for:

-• Mud Tubes: Termites build mud tubes, resembling small tunnels, to protect themselves while traveling between their nests and food sources.
+• Mud Tubes: They build mud tubes, resembling small tunnels, to protect themselves while traveling between their nests and food sources.
 Look for these tubes along the foundation, walls, or wooden structures.

-• Swarmers: Winged termites, known as swarmers or alates, are reproductive termites that emerge from established colonies to start new ones.
-If you notice swarms of winged insects, especially near light sources, it may indicate a termite infestation.
+• Swarmers: Winged termites, known as swarmers or alates, are reproductive ones that emerge from established colonies to start new ones.
+If you notice swarms of winged insects, especially near light sources, it may indicate an infestation.

-• Wood Damage: Termites feed on wood from the inside out, leaving behind hollowed-out or damaged wood.
+• Wood Damage: They feed on wood from the inside out, leaving behind hollowed-out or damaged wood.
 Tap or press on wooden surfaces to check for a hollow sound or weakened structures.

-• Frass: Termite droppings, called frass, are tiny pellets resembling sawdust or sand.
-It is a clear sign of an infestation if you notice such droppings near wooden structures or termite tunnels.
+• Frass: Droppings, called frass, are tiny pellets resembling sawdust or sand.
+It is a clear sign of an infestation if you notice such droppings near wooden structures or tunnels.

 How Often Should I Get Termite Inspection in North Carolina?

-• Previous Infestation: If your property has had a history of termite infestations or if you've undergone termite treatment in the past, it's advisable to have more frequent inspections.
-This helps ensure that any new termite activity is detected and addressed promptly.
+• Previous Infestation: If your property has had a history of infestations or if you've undergone treatment in the past, it's advisable to have more frequent inspections.
+This helps ensure that any new activity is detected and addressed promptly.

 • Construction Type: Your home's construction type can also influence the frequency of inspections.
-Properties with a higher risk of termite entry points may require more regular inspections.
+Properties with a higher risk of bug entry points may require more regular inspections.

-• Property Age: Older homes are more prone to termite infestations due to potential wood decay or pre-existing termite damage.
-If you own an older property, it is recommended to have more frequent inspections to catch any termite activity early on.
+• Property Age: Older homes are more prone to infestations due to potential wood decay or pre-existing damage.
+If you own an older property, it is recommended to have more frequent inspections to catch any bug activity early on.

 For more information and pricing on our pest control & exterminator services, call today!